 5. Different Strokes For Different Folks

 Normally, push-ups are performed on a level ground.
 Push-ups are meant to strengthen the upper torso, which includes all the muscles of the arms, chest, and shoulders.
 However, push-ups come in various forms and specifically cater to particular muscle development.
 While decline push-ups strengthen upper chest muscles, the incline push-ups target the lower chest muscles.
-The position of the arms
+The position of the arms and the body differs depending on which muscles you want to beef up.

 6. Starting Trouble